 Because sunlight primarily comes from the south, moving east to west throughout the day, it heavily factors into the placement of your home.
 Why?
 Natural light.

-If your view faces north, you will still get natural light though it will be less than a south facing view.
-Designers can compensate for limited natural light coming from one direction by using an open floor plan or clerestory windows.
-In addition, if you plan to put solar panels on your home, a large portion of your rooftop will need to face south.
+Consider this.
+If your view faces north, you will still get natural light but it will be a lesser amount than a home with a south facing view.
+Architectural designers compensate for limited natural light coming from one direction in more than one way.
+They might use an open floor plan.
+Or, perhaps clerestory windows will be incorporated.

-Another conflict future homeowners face is finding a plan they love that does not work with their desired site orientation.
+Another conflict future homeowners may face is finding a plan they love that does not work with their desired site orientation.
 When thinking about site orientation and standard floor plans, remember that every Riverbend design can be customized to take advantage of your site.
 Our designers can even start your design from scratch to incorporate everything you want.